 You have to feel bad for the guys and girls designing Voice search engines.
 The Voice search engine must maximise speed and convenience to solve the user’s needs.
 It must be right first time too; Google has the luxury of presenting the user with approximately 10 results and can rely on the user’s own decision making to determine the best fit.
 Voice, however, does all the heavy lifting.

 A Voice search is usually performed when the user is already engaged or about to be engaged in a task.
 Voice searches are far less likely to be purely exploratory.
-When when writing for Voice search topics, always keep in mind the active state the user is in.
+When writing for Voice search topics, always keep in mind the active state the user is in.
 They will likely use your information instantly or within ten minutes.

 It’s important to remember that Voice Search is made verbally for speed.
 A Voice search needs to give the user the information they need quickly or they will move to their smartphone or desktop.
-It is recommended to structure copy in question answer and formats similar to what you’d find on a FAQ page.
+It is recommended to structure copy in question answer and formats similar to what you’d find on an FAQ page.

 It may seem strange to include readability here, however, it makes perfect sense.
 When presenting your copy to a user, Alexa and Google Assistant will read it out.
 Overly long sentences and complex words will sound boring or difficult to understand when the user is listening in and juggling other tasks.
-Alexa’s intonation is particularly good, however Google Assistant will struggle to clearly state more difficult phrases.
+Alexa’s intonation is particularly good, however, Google Assistant will struggle to clearly state more difficult phrases.

-Long Tail is increasingly important
+long tail search is increasingly important

 Right now, Voice encourages talking to a computer the same way you would talk to a human.
 In the future, it will no longer be apparent that there is a reason to talk to a computer in any other way.
-For instance, when searching on google you may type “Address flinders st station” when on Voice the search is more likely to stretch to “hey Alexa, what’s the address of Flinders Street Station?”.
+For instance, when searching on google you may type “Address flinders st station” when on Voice the search is more likely to stretch to “Hey Alexa, what’s the address of Flinders Street Station?”.

 Most SEO strategies should already be incorporating long tail anyway.
 This is a particularly good strategy to target low competition traffic.